Established U.S. Office Footing for Cross-Border Companies

 -

-Propel is intended for companies that fit the model and are prepared to move forward.
-Fit is reviewed case by case, and not every business profile or use case will be suitable.
+Fit is reviewed case by case, and not every profile or use case will be suitable.

 FAQ

 No. Some do.
 Others do not.
-Propel is built for companies that need stronger U.S. office footing without taking on full office infrastructure.
+Propel is built for companies that need a more established office path without taking on a full independent office structure.

-It often matters when a company is moving into more significant banking, payments, supplier, client, investor, or platform-facing relationships and needs its business standing to match that level.
+It often starts to matter as a company moves into more consequential banking, payments, supplier, client, investor, or platform-facing relationships, and the arrangement behind it needs to better match that level.

-Is Propel only relevant at an early stage?
+Is it only relevant at an early stage?

-No. For some companies, Propel supports market entry at the right level from the outset.
-For others, it remains the right model over time where an independent office is unnecessary.
+No. For some companies, Propel is the right way to enter at the right level from the outset.
+For others, it becomes relevant later, when an earlier arrangement is no longer the right fit.

 Tell us about your company